MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-linux-preferences.md

 ## Configuration profile deployment

 Once you've built the configuration profile for your enterprise, you can deploy it through the management tool that your enterprise is using.
+Microsoft M reads the managed configuration from the file */etc/opt/microsoft/mdatp/managed/mdatp_managed.json*